10 Ways To Take Your Meditation Practice Deeper

 For newer meditations, the first milestone I suggest is to develop a “homebase” practice, where you pick a technique that is relatively easeful and obvious, and use that method at least 75% of the time, if not 100%.
 In other words, rather than constantly switching up your technique whenever you get frustrated, bored, or scattered, you stick with your homebase — sure, you might bring in some extra touches in challenging moments, but for the most part, you stick with your homebase.
 This tends to pave the way for greater concentration, as well as a greater understanding of how your mind works.

-At a little more intermediate level, it’s helpful to spend an extended period of time with a particular teacher or lineage’s approach to a given method; for example, even though five different teachers may all teach mindfulness of breathing, they often have notably different points of emphasis and focus.
+At a more intermediate level, it’s helpful to spend an extended period of time with a particular teacher or lineage’s approach to a given method; for example, even though five different teachers may all teach mindfulness of breathing, they often have notably different points of emphasis and focus.
 In turn, to get the most out of the method, it’s helpful to really give yourself to that tradition, as in #9.

 It’s also essential to learn to identify & skillfully work with obstacles.
 As a starting point, you could explore questions like, “what gets in the way of me being continuously mindful with a kind, equanimous attitude?”
 What you might see is that a lot of your answers come back to “the five hindrances” — craving, aversion, restlessness, sloth & torpor, and doubt.
 Different teachers & traditions have varied approaches to working with obstacles/hindrances, and it’s helpful to learn a few angles.